 Sunday November 17, 2019 7 p.m. -9:30 p.m.
 Geneva time

-Livestream Dialogue with young activists/writers from Lebanon, Iran, Sudan, China and the United States about what is new in their struggles.
+Livestream Dialogue with socialist activists from Iraq, Iran, Sudan, China and the United States about what is new in their struggles.
 Our discussion will include the opposition to racism and imperialism, the embrace of the Me Too Movement, prison abolitionism, environmentalism and what emancipatory socialism means today.

 Two hours of discussion with moderator followed by 30 minutes of Q and A with the facebook audience.